inmindos/thinking-flaws/Rosy retrospection.md

     "cbias-project-mind-state"
   ]
 source: "https://en.wikipedia.org/wiki/Rosy_retrospection"
+excerpt: "We judge past events more positively than we do the present."
 ---

 We judge past events more positively than we do the present.
 Possibly caused by nostalgia.